What is being done to deal with potholes?

 What happens after I report a pothole?

-An inspector will visit the site and assess risk, following which a repair will be considered.
-The repair response time will be considered.
-The repair response time will also depend on the level of risk the defect poses.
+An inspector will visit the site to check it.
+The repair response time will depend on the risk posed by the defect.

 Does a pothole have to be a certain size before it is filled?